pvandervelde/mindvortex/src/posts/2017-12-19-Software-development-pipeline-Design-resilience.md

 expected and unexpected changes to the environment it executes in and uses.

 David Woods defines [four different types of 'resilience'](https://www.researchgate.net/publication/276139783_Four_concepts_for_resilience_and_the_implications_for_the_future_of_resilience_engineering) in a paper in the journal of reliability engineering and system safety.
-One of the different types is the generally well known form of robustness, i.e. the ability to absorb pertubations or disturbances.
+One of the different types is the generally well known form of robustness, i.e. the ability to absorb perturbations or disturbances.
-In order to be robust for given disturbances one has to know in advance where the disturbances will come from, e.g. in the case of a development pipeline it might be expected that pipeline stages will fail and will polute or damage parts or all of the executor it was running on.
+In order to be robust for given disturbances one has to know in advance where the disturbances will come from, e.g. in the case of a development pipeline it might be expected that pipeline stages will fail and will pollute or damage parts or all of the executor it was running on.
 Robustness in this case would be defined as the ability of the pipeline to handle this damage, for instance by repairing or replacing the executor.
 The other definitions for resilience are: